Judiciary of Pakistan: Family courts

 The West Pakistan Family Courts Act 1964 governs the jurisdiction of Family Courts.
-As per schedule in the Act of 1964 family courts entertains the disputes of dissolution of marriage, recovery of maintenance of wives and minors, dower, dowery articles, guardian and wards disputes ie custody of minors, recovery of bridal gifts etc. All final decisions are appealable before the court of district judge while interim orders are not appealable but are challenged before high court through the constitutional jurisdiction.
+As per schedule in the Act of 1964 family courts entertains the disputes of dissolution of marriage, recovery of maintenance of wives and minors, dower, dowery articles, guardian and wards disputes i.e. custody of minors, recovery of bridal gifts etc. All final decisions are appealable before the court of district judge while interim orders are not appealable but are challenged before high court through the constitutional jurisdiction.

 Juvenile courts

 The parliament has passed the Juvenile Justice System Act 2018.
 The law is applicable to the whole of Pakistan.
 It has repealed the Juvenile Justice System Ordinance 2000.

 Section 4 of the JJSO authorizes the Provincial Government to establish one or more juvenile courts for any local area within its jurisdiction, in consultation with the chief justice of the high court.

 Jurisdiction of juvenile courts was conferred to sessions judges and judicial magistrates in accordance with their original jurisdiction under Code of Criminal Procedure.
-Juvenile Justice System Act provides that every person below the age of 8 years is juvenile.
+Juvenile Justice System Act provides that every person below the age of 18 years is juvenile.
 The conclusive proof of age is Occification Test.
 The law warrants separate Camera trial of the juvenile providing all privileges to the juvenile accused as per the Act of 2018.